eal001/personal-website/README.md

 ## Layout ##
 See the diagram
-I will implement all of hese designs in different folders of this project If i come up with more designs, then i will update the pdf
+I will implement all of these designs in different folders of this project If i come up with more designs, then i will update the pdf